anthony-meza/PO_HPC_Workshop/README.md

 1. ssh into Poseidon, copy the script `run_jupyter_on_poseidon.sh` to your home directory, change `--mail-user=user@whoi.edu` to your email, and run `sbatch run_jupyter_on_poseidon.sh` on the command line
 2. Check the output from this script, which is piped to `log-jupyter-{jobid}.log`.
 You can check the job ID by running `mj` (short for my job) to see what jobs of yours are in the queue.
 Any errors will also be sent to this log.
 3. Use the information from the log output to create a VPN tunnel with Putty (See [this screenshot](https://github.com/anthony-meza/WHOI-PO-HPC/blob/official_pilot_workshop/figures/jupyter_windows_screenshot.jpg) for more details.)
+4. Start the tunnel by clicking "Open" in Putty
-4. Locate the url in the file `log-jupyter-{jobid}.log` that begins with ``http://127.0.0.1:remote-port....``.
+5. Locate the url in the file `log-jupyter-{jobid}.log` that begins with ``http://127.0.0.1:remote-port....``.
 Copy this url and paste it into a browser and your notebook should pop up!